MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/animatedvisualplayer_animationoptimization.md

 ## -description
-Gets or sets a value that specifies how animations are cached.
+Gets or sets a value that specifies how animations are cached when the AnimatedVisualPlayer is idle (when PlayAsync is not active).

 ## -property-value
-The property will specify the behavior the AnimatedVisualPlayer will have when the player is idle (when `PlayAsync` is not active).
-Defaults to 'Latency'.
+A value that specifies how animations are cached when the AnimatedVisualPlayer is idle (when PlayAsync is not active).
+The default is Latency.

 ## -remarks
 If you set the `Source` or `AnimationOptimization` of your player, the player will defer